sukruburakcetin/mapillary-explorer/README.md

 ## Setup & Installation

 This widget is distributed as a **prebuilt (production) package** containing a `/dist` folder and `manifest.json`.
-You do **not** need ArcGIS Experience Builder Developer Edition to use it — only a web server (such as IIS) and portal administrator privileges.
+You do **not** need ArcGIS Experience Builder Developer Edition to use it, only a web server (such as IIS) and portal administrator privileges.

 ---